 Vision: What does the purpose look like in the future?
 Vision answers the “WHERE” question.
 Where will this purpose lead me in the future?
 Is it worth the journey?
 Just as you ask your sellers to provide customers with a vision, you need to sell them on working for your organization.

 Strategy: Strategy answers the “HOW” question.
 How will we fulfill our purpose?
 How will we accomplish our vision?
 Let them know that you have a road map to get there and won't just burden them with objectives.

 Skills: Skills answer the “WHICH” question.
 Which skills are required to execute the strategy?
 How will you support the continuous growth and implementation of these skills?

 Remember the rule of three when it comes to your team:

 Someone will quit

 Someone will surprise you

 Your top performers are going to be the ones who surprise you.
 When they leave, it's often devastating for the company.
-How are you going to replace that revenue?
+That's not a situation you want to be in when you're selling in a competitive market where everyone is hiring.
 As you prep your presentation, remember your top performers have options.
-You may think that they're so successful, why would they leave?
-The real question is why should they stay?
+You may think that their success is a reason for them to stay, but the reason these are top performers is because they're hungry for growth and ready to get to the next level.
+So, the real question is why should they stay?